wrsloan/brazil-gas-prices/README.md

 brazil_gdp.csv and china_gdp.csv were gathered from FRED as well.

-(international) sugar_prices.csv and Petrobras stock prices were obtained from Macrotrends and Yahoo!
+(international) sugar_prices.csv and PBR.csv (Petrobras stock prices) were obtained from Macrotrends and Yahoo!
 Finance, respectively.
 Petrobras is Brazil's largest petroleum producing firm.